Columbus DUI Lawyer

 Yes.
-After making the arrest, the officer can legally search the person being arrested and his / her vehicle.
+After placing you under arrest, the officer can legally search you and your vehicle.

 Can I exercise my right to remain silent after I have already made a statement?

 Yes.
 In the event that you do choose to make a statement, you can always stop talking at any time.
-Just tell the officer: "I don't want to tell you anything else officer, I choose to exercise my right to remain silent."
+Just tell the officer: "I choose to exercise my right to remain silent."

 Can the police use force to arrest me?